-Tennis elbow, or lateral epicondylitis, is a painful condition of the elbow a result of overuse.
-Unsurprisingly, playing tennis and other racquet sports can result in this problem.
-But many other sports and activities may also place you at risk.
+Tennis elbow, or lateral epicondylitis, is a painful condition of the elbow, and as a result of overuse.
+Unsurprisingly, playing tennis and other racquet sports can end in this problem.
+However, there are many other sports and activities that may also place you at risk.
 The majority of people who get tennis elbow are between 30 and 50 years of age.

 Anatomy of the elbow

 Lateral epicondylitis, or tennis elbow, involves the muscles and tendons of one’s forearm.
 Your forearm muscles extend your wrist and fingers, and your forearm tendons, known as extensors, attach the muscles to bone.
 They attach over the lateral epicondyle.
 The tendon usually associated with tennis elbow is termed the Extensor Carpi Radialis Brevis (ECRB).

 Overuse – In the event the ECRB, it weakens from overuse, and microscopic tears form along the tendon where it attaches on the lateral epicondyle.
 This results in inflammation and pain.
 The ECRB can also be at an increased risk for damage due to its position.
 As the elbow bends and straightens, the muscle rubs against bony bumps and this tends to wear out the muscle eventually.

 Activities – Athletes are not the only individuals who get tennis elbow.
 Lots of people with tennis elbow engage in work or recreational activities that demand repetitive and vigorous use of the forearm muscle.

 Painters, plumbers, gardeners, and carpenters are particularly susceptible to developing tennis elbow.
 Research indicates that auto-workers, cooks, as well as butchers, get tennis elbow more frequently than the remainder of the population.